MO-RISE/marulc/README.md

-# python-template
+# jasmine

-RISE-MO template for Python packages.
+A parser for NMEA 0183 and 2000 messages